segp-uob/segp/dev/Worksheets/1_DevOps_ContiniousIntegration.md

 '''
 ng deploy
 '''
 Initially you won't see anything load at https://<username>.github.io/<repo>/.
-Open up the inspector/console in your browser can you see why? ...
+Open up the inspector/console in your browser **can you see why? ...**

 You will find that the paths for the scripts are incorrect so can't be loaded - there's a missing directory path.
 This occurs because of the way Angularcli builds projects and Github routes traffic.
 Don't worry it's an easy fix.
 Head back into your build and try again but this time specify a location for your assets:

+### Deploying with specific production url

 '''
 ng build --deploy-url /<repo>/ --prod